 15. Follow the Underground Railroad Path

-Learn about the Harriet Tubman and the Underground railroad via this on-line interactive experience.
+Learn about the Harriet Tubman and the Underground railroad with this list of historical sites to visit.

 16. Discuss the Importance of Entrepreneurship